 - Graded assessment: assessment is a means of testing what has been learned.
 This is the assessment that we refer to when we put grades on the newsletter.
 Grades are also used to rank (e.g. for university entrance) or to certify that a level has been acquired (e.g. in official language exams).

-Although, for most students and teachers, and for society in general, the main concern is grading, a truly paradigmatic assessment process must contemplate both purposes and especially promote the first one.
+Although for most students and teachers and for society in general, the main concern when grading is that a truly paradigmatic assessment process must contemplate both purposes and especially promote the first one.
 Think of your phone’s GPS: it not only tells you where you are and where you want to go, but it also gives you step-by-step directions.
-Even if you don’t listen to it and end up getting lost, it is able to adapt and recalculate the way.
+Even if you don’t listen to it and end up getting lost, it is able to adapt and recalculate your journey.
 Assessment should be like a GPS: it should tell students where they are and where they need to go, but it should also show them the way and guide them along it.

 This is explained by Neus Sanmartí, professor at the Universidad Autónoma de Barcelona and leading expert in assessment at the Department of Education, in her highly recommended book, Evaluar es aprender (2020) (Assessing is Learning):